celisun/ROS_odom_spin_Irobot_Create/README.md

 # ROS odom spin
-Irobot Create2, control accurate spin using odometry messages in ROS, and multiple tasks
+Irobot Create 2, make accurate spins using ROS odometry, and multiple tasks, can be building blocks for complex tasks.

 ## Dependencies